jlevy/og-equity-compensation/README.md

 for most individuals for the **2018** tax year.

 🚧 Can we clarify the term **investment income** too?

-🚧 Structure: Include a roadmap of all taxation sections.

 ### Federal taxes